Author: Ramkrishna Ojha & Vinay Pratap Singh

 Prerequisites:

-Having an active account of Snowflake.
+Having an active account with Snowflake.

 Introduction:

-1) Sign in to Snowflake snowsight interface:
+1) Sign in to Snowflake Snowsight interface:

 2) Go to dashboards and create a new Dashboard:

-3) Inside the newly created Dashboard create a Tile.
+3) Inside the newly created Dashboard, create a Tile.

 1. Total Credit Used: This tile tells about the total credit used by the account.